LesterLyu/The-Look/deliverables/iteration-01.review.md

 #### Decisions that did not turn out as well as we hoped

-* Online video meetings, it was less efficient than face to face meetings as there was some technical problems with noice from microphones.
+* Online video meetings in place of face-to-face meetings.
+More convenient but turned out to be much less efficient than face-to-face meetings.
+Also there was some technical problems with noice from microphones.
+* Planned to have a little meeting every day, but after some discussion we found it unnecessary.
+Additional meetings will be held if we encounter important matters that we have to figure out together.

 #### Planned changes